 |More spotless white sand beaches.|

-On occasion, when boarding a cruise ship we won’t post in the morning instead preparing and uploading the post after we’re checked in and settled into our cabin.
-In those cases, I’ll post a short notification earlier in the day alerting our readers that the day’s post will be six or more hours later than usual, barring any Wi-Fi issues we may encounter.
+On occasion, when boarding a cruise ship, we won’t post in the morning; instead, of preparing and uploading the post after we’re checked in and settled into our cabin.
+In those cases, I’ll post a short notification earlier in the day, alerting our readers that the day’s post will be six or more hours later than usual, barring any Wi-Fi issues we may encounter.

 Undoubtedly, this is a huge commitment, one we both take seriously.
 If it weren’t for our dedicated worldwide readers, this task could be daunting.
 Instead, rarely struggling with the prospect of the work required to prepare the post, we take upon the task with joy and our own sense of dedication.

 We can easily watch the ticker for the number of readers we’ve had since the onset of our site, now well over 500,000 as of a few days ago and the activity hour by hour, day by day, month by month.
 This has a magical way of spurring us on, knowing somewhere in the world at any given moment, someone is reading our posts.

 This morning was one of those days when I was preoccupied, lounging in bed reading news on Tom’s phone (the shipment hadn’t arrived yet with my new phone) until almost 9:00 am.
 Then, finally, I jumped out of bed, anxious to get the day going.